aws-samples/smartsearch-ai-knowledge-workshop/README.md

 When it's done, the command prompt reappears.
 You can go to the AWS CloudFormation console and see that it now lists `RAGSearchWithLLMInfraStack`, `RAGSearchWithLLMSemanticSearchLambdaStack` and `RAGSearchWithLLMFrontendStack`.

 ## Ingest sample data
 You need to ingest some data to play with this solution.
 We provide a simple list of question-answer pairs.
-You can ingest with SageMaker Notebook and upload folder into it.
-And follow the instructions in `data/data_ingestion.ipynb` and run.
+You can ingest with SageMaker Notebook and upload whole `data` folder into this notebook instance.
+Please follow the instructions in `data/data_ingestion.ipynb` to feed data into AWS AOS.

 ## Test
 After deployment and data ingestion, you can get an url of from `RAGSearchWithLLMFrontendStack` stack in output cdk.